jelix/feeds-module/README.md

 This module for Jelix provides tools to read and generate RSS & ATOM feeds.

-This module is for Jelix 1.7.x and higher.
+This module is for Jelix 1.7.x.
 See the jelix/jelix repository to see history of classes before Jelix 1.7.